What to do when someone dies

 A death in the family can often mean you need to rethink your finances.
 It may seem daunting but here are some steps to help you take control of your money:

-Speak to a financial adviser, who can help review your finances and offer you advice specific to your situation.
-How to find a financial advisers.
+- Where to look for an adviser - speak to a financial adviser, who can help review your finances and offer you advice specific to your situation.
+The advisers on these sites can sell products from other providers, as well as from us.

 If you need someone to talk to after a death